Ilcosmin/Guess-the-button-II/README.md

 # Guess-the-button-II
-One of the n is the winning button
+One of them is the winning button